-power button - Press the power button to turn on the computer or to enter or exit a power management mode.
+power button - Press the power button to turn on the computer or exit a power management mode.

-O NOTICE: To avoid losing data, shut down your computer instead of pressing the power button.
+NOTICE: To avoid losing data, turn off your computer by performing a Microsoft® Windows® operating system shutdown rather than by pressing the power button.